yarnpkg/rfcs/accepted/0000-yarn-knit.md

 There are already several ways of linking dependencies in Yarn.
 This section is a comparison of them, and explains why `yarn knit` is still valuable to add.

 * `yarn link` is similar to `yarn knit` but links directories instead of files.
 This means that any `node_modules` inside linked dependencies are also included, breaking the flattened and deduped tree that yarn normally provides.
 Many other differences have already been discussed in this RFC.
+Ideally, the behavior of `yarn link` would be what is proposed in this RFC, but for backwards compatibility and to match the behavior of `npm link`, `yarn link` would stay around as is.

 * `link://` dependencies are similar to `yarn link` but actually closer to what `yarn knit` would provide. `link://` dependencies also cause the linked module's dependencies to be installed locally, so as long as there is no `node_modules` folder inside the linked dependency, it would work identically to `yarn knit dep`.
 The existing implementation of `link://` dependencies could be used to implement `yarn knit dep`.